Best Microbiology Laboratory Techniques in Pharmaceuticals

 – Perform quality control on dehydrated media when purchased

-– Media can deteriorate if not stored correctly: protect from exposure to moisture, heat or oxidation.
-Do not use past expiry periods.
+– Media can deteriorate if not stored correctly.
+Protect from exposure to moisture, heat, or oxidation.
+Please don’t use past expiry periods.

 – Accurately weight dried media on calibrated balances

-– Accurately weight or measure water in calibrated glassware
+– Accurately weigh or measure water in calibrated glassware

 – Ensure the glassware is not contaminated or dirty